We Review Juicers and Blenders to See Which One You Should Buy

 Buying a blender or juicer primarily depends on whether you want to consume all the fibres from fruits and vegetables.
 If you want something more substantial and stuffed with all the good things for digestive health, get a blender for a smoothie.
 But if you prefer something smoother and easier to down quickly but still packed with the necessary nutrients, get a juicer.

 With a blender, you can also add in other ingredients like nut butters, yoghurts and protein powders, which you can’t do with a juicer.
 If your recipes often include these extra ingredients, consider the blender.

 As a secondary consideration, think also about how much time you have to prep and clean up every time you use the appliance.
 If you are also planning on using it once a week, then a juicer would be fine.
 But if it’s an everyday affair, then maybe a blender would be easier.

 Juicers have more components that need washing after using, and most will require you to cut down the fruits and vegetables into smaller pieces to feed in the chutes.
 With blenders, everything can go inside as long as they fit in the jar, and their limited components mean washing is a breeze.

 Everything can go inside the blender.

 Finally, pricing considerations.
 In general, cheaper blenders are easier to find in Singapore.
 And they offer a bigger bang for your buck, seeing as they are multipurpose machines.
 But slow juicers are becoming increasingly more affordable.
-The Tefal slow juicer we tested for instance is priced very affordably, and works almost similarly to the more premium Hurom, although it lacks slightly in the finesse of the design.
+The Tefal slow juicer we tested for instance is priced very affordably, and works almost similar to the more premium Hurom, although it lacks slightly in the finesse of the design.
 But its ability to make more than just juices may make it a more useful appliance to have around the home.